tspng/gigabyte-z390-m-gaming-opencore/README.md

 ### Sound

-Works with AppleALC.kext using `layout-id 1`.
+Front and backside ports work with AppleALC.kext using `layout-id 20`.

 ## Issues